FusionAuth/fusionauth-example-react-2.0/README.md

 # FusionAuth Example: React version 2.0

+## No longer maintained

+This repository is no longer maintained.
+Please visit [our updated React sample application](https://github.com/fusionauth/fusionauth-example-react-guide) repo.

+The new example app is available under the Apache2 license here: https://github.com/fusionauth/fusionauth-example-react-guide

 ## About

 This simple example app shows how you can use FusionAuth and the Authorization Code Grant in a React app to create and register users within FusionAuth, as well as log in log out via the React Client.